How To Decorate A Small Room

 HOW TO DECORATE A SMALL ROOM- COFFEE TABLE IN A SMALL ROOM

 Today I’m sharing how I decorated our small sunroom/family room.
 We certainly do a lot of living in this room!
 Our family loves this room.
-It’s light and the furniture is comfortable and it is where the TV is!
+It’s light, the furniture is comfortable, and it’s where the TV is!
 This room gets used often!

 HOW TO DECORATE A SMALL ROOM- SOFA IN A SMALL ROOM

-Like all decorating, it is part science, part art with a bit of practically thrown in!
+Like all decorating, it is part science, part art, with a bit of practicality thrown in!
 We can decorate a small space that gets lots of use and have it be both attractive and useful.

 Here are some helpful small living room design ideas that will help you to decorate the small spaces in your home.